-Paul G. Harris has been teaching university courses in environmental studies, political science and international relations since the mid-1990s.
-He has supervised the research of Master’s and Ph.D. students (meet one here) in international and environmental politics.
+Paul G. Harris has been teaching university courses in environmental studies, international relations and political science since the mid-1990s.
+He has supervised the research of advanced undergraduate, Master’s and Ph.D. students (meet one here) in international and environmental politics.
 He has worked with academic teams to develop a number of undergraduate and postgraduate degree programs.

 Professor Harris teaches courses in degree programs offered by the Department of Social Sciences at the Education University of Hong Kong.
 Most of his undergraduate teaching is in two degree programs: the Bachelor of Social Sciences in Global and Environmental Studies and the Bachelor of Arts in Education for Sustainability.

 Scroll down this page for a list of many of the university courses that Professor Harris has taught (and where).

 - Animal Rights (Education University of Hong Kong)